Getting Started Guide

 Also, if you do not wish to be a competitor but would like to be involved, you could become an active member of the club as an Official in one of the many positions in the club.
 Should you wish to attain Commissaire status we will also support you to achieve that goal as well.

-To join Hamilton Wheelers click the Membership options above or contact our Secretary Matthew Smart for more info.
+To join Hamilton Wheelers click the Membership options above or contact our Secretary Matt Smart for more info.

 Your first race!